-If you sit at a desk all day, perform a standing cat/camel stretch.
+If you sit at a desk all day, perform a standing “cat and camel” stretch.

 No filters, no hashtags, just a selfie for you to enjoy and appreciate the things that make you uniquely you.
 After you take the selfie, write down three things you appreciate about yourself.
-Put them on your mirror to boost your confidence on days when you struggle with a negative self-image.
+Put them on your mirror to boost your confidence on days you find yourself struggling with negative self-image.

 After a long weekend with friends, there is always an element of guilt when you look at your bank account to see the damage.
 On Monday morning, we promise ourselves that we’ll spend less money on frivolous things.
 We start tracking every purchase to try to stay accountable.
 But that can be overwhelming.
 Start by tracking your three biggest problem areas, and zero in on those.

-Having a budget is smart and staying accountable is a necessary aspect of smart financial strategies.
+Having a budget is smart, and staying accountable is a necessary aspect of a good financial strategy.
 But don’t get so caught up in tracking finances that you forget to live a little.
-Take a break from the budget and splurge on your favorite snack or dessert.
+Take a break from your budget and splurge on your favorite snack or dessert.
 Find a quiet spot outside and cherish the moment of treating yourself.

 Read one financial blog post per day and learn from people who have already made the money mistakes you’re making right now.
-Popular blogs such as Get Rich Slowly and Money Crashers offer advice on everything from investing to car insurance discounts.
+Sites such as Get Rich Slowly and Money Crashers offer advice on everything from investing to car insurance.

 Life can be difficult.
-When money is tight, friends are unsupportive and work is draining, it’s hard to stay positive and working toward goals.
+When money is tight, friends are unsupportive and work is draining, it’s hard to stay positive and work toward goals.
 The problems aren’t always major, but they can inhibit your ability to keep moving forward.
-Find support through online therapy programs such as 7 Cups of Tea, which allows you to anonymously chat online with therapists and other users facing similar issues.
+Find support through virtual therapy platforms such as Talkspace, Pride Counseling and Calmerry.

 Knowledge precedes change.
 Start with understanding yourself.
 Free online personality tests such as 16 Personalities look at personality traits including the big five personality traits: “openness, conscientiousness, extraversion, agreeableness and neuroticism.”